storacha/RFC/rfc/ipni-w3c.md

   - Content Claims Bundle has all information describing data
   - Not only located data, but delegated responsibility of asserting that data is at the specified location
   - Network becomes more distributed by eliminating central database
-- Provide a way for used to read specific block stored within a blob, without needing to fetch the whole blob.
+- Provide a way for a user to read a specific block stored within a blob, without needing to fetch the whole blob.
   - Enabled by inclusion claim with block index information
   - Lowers transfer delay and bandwidth cost where range-reads can be supported
   - Removed the need to search through data to find a specific piece.